You likely wouldn’t be excited if you had to eat the same food for the rest of your life.

 Before the rise of the internet, companies primarily used brochures to promote their offerings to an audience through physical or in-person interactions.

 Although some companies still print physical brochures, many have chosen a digital format for their brochures.
 That way, they save money on printing and make the brochures easily accessible to their audience.

 Whether printed or digital, brochures work because they’re usually visually appealing and versatile.
-For instance, a restaurant can create a single brochure that contains information about their menu, opening hours, and even coupons customers can cut and use.
+For instance, McDonald’s

 No matter what you choose to do with your brochure, it’s essential to write marketing copy